Regardless of the size of your company, a periodic audit of your Google Analytics implementation is essential for verifying the accuracy of your data.

 Your audit needs to check against the possibility of data loss through long load times or inconsistent tag placement.

-ObservePoint’s Page Load Time and Tag Load Time reports can give you a quick-and-easy view into which pages/tags are taking a long time to load.
+ObservePoint’s Tag Performance and Page Performance reports can give you a quick-and-easy view into which pages/tags are taking a long time to load.

 5. Internal Linking